jnyfah/CuriousX/LexicalAnalysis/Readme.md

 ## Lexer

-The job of the Lexer is to identify the lexical elements, or tokens, in the input language.
+The job of the Lexer is to identify the lexical elements, or tokens in the input language.
-Each token scanned will be stored in this structure (from `tokenizer.hpp`):
+Each token scanned will be stored in this structure (from `LexerToken.hpp`):

 ```c
 // Token structure